eloone/image-palette/README.md

 # Example

-Image hacker's tool to display images from the file system in a static webpage.
+Image tool to display images from the file system in a static webpage.

-I use it to view how my brush/tool presets in Photoshop render:
+For example, I use it to view how my brush presets in Photoshop render:

 https://eloone.github.io/image-palette/

-It is immensely useful!